DaveWexler/BV_TicTacToe/README.md

 Hello!
 This repo contains my code for an object oriented Tic-Tac-Toe game runable from the command line.
 There is no web-based interface, only command line input and output.

+### To run the game

+Simply run "ruby runner.rb" from the command line in the directory containing the files and the spec folder.

 ### My logic for determining a win

 My goal from the start was to make an algorithm that would work for a board shape of any size.
 I ended up with the following idea for a board of size n (n rows and n columns):